Some irresponsible nations with hegemonic tendencies twisting definition of UNCLOS: Rajnath Singh | Law-Order

 - India

-Taking a dig at China, Defence Minister Rajnath Singh on Sunday said ''some irresponsible nations'' with their narrow partisan interests and hegemonic tendencies are coming up with wrong definitions of the UN Convention on the Law of the Sea (UNCLOS).
+Taking a dig at China, Defence Minister Rajnath Singh on Sunday said ''some irresponsible nations'' for the sake of their narrow partisan interests and hegemonic tendencies are coming up with inappropriate interpretations of the UN Convention on the Law of the Sea (UNCLOS).

 It is a matter of concern that UNCLOS is being repeatedly weakened by arbitrary interpretation of its definition by some nations, Singh said, after commissioning of Indian Navy's destroyer Visakhapatnam here.